spaceshark123/minecraft-modpack-maker/README.md

 - Ensure all dependencies are installed correctly.
 - Verify that the backend and frontend servers are running.
 - Check the browser console and server logs for any error messages.
+- Run the unit tests to make sure vital parts of the code are working as intended.

 For further assistance, please open an issue on the GitHub repository.